How contextuality and antidistinguishability are related

+\textit{Results.}-- We start by defining antidistinguishability with projective measurements.
+A projective measurement is represented by a projection-valued measure (PVM).
+Operationally, a PVM corresponds to a measurement with each projector corresponding to an outcome of the measurement.
+(We exclude PVMs that include the zero projector, as, despite being mathematically valid, the zero projector cannot physically be associated with a measurement outcome of any projective measurement.)

-\begin{definition} A finite set of states $\mathcal{S} = \{\rho_i\}_{i=1}^N$ is, \begin{enumerate}[label=(\roman*)] \item \textit{Weakly Antidistinguishable} (\textbf{WA}) if there exists a projection-valued measure (PVM) $\{\pi_j\}_{j}$ such that, for each $\pi_j$, $\exists \rho'\in \mathcal{S}$ such that $\Tr(\pi_j \rho')=0$, \item \textit{Antidistinguishable} (\textbf{A}) if there exists a PVM $\{\pi_i\}_{i=1}^N$ such that, $\Tr \left( \pi_i \rho_i \right) = 0$ for all $i=1,...,N$, \item \textit{Strongly Antidistinguishable} (\textbf{SA}) if there exists a PVM $\{\pi_j\}_j$ that (1)~weakly antidistinguishes $\mathcal{S}$ and (2)~for each $\rho_i$ there exists a $\pi_i$ such that $\Tr \left( \pi_i \rho_i \right) = 0$ and $\Tr \left( \pi_i \rho_j \right) \neq 0$ for all $i\neq j$. \end{enumerate} \end{definition} Operationally, a PVM corresponds to a measurement with each projector corresponding to an outcome of the measurement.
-When a measurement is conducted on an unknown state from a given set resulting in a specific measurement outcome, any state(s) within that set that is orthogonal to the projector associated with the outcome can be excluded as the initial state.
+\begin{definition} A finite set of states $\mathcal{S} = \{\rho_i\}_{i=1}^N$ is, \begin{enumerate}[label=(\roman*)] \item \textit{Weakly Antidistinguishable} (\textbf{WA}) if there exists a PVM $\{\pi_j\}_{j}$ such that, for each $\pi_j$, $\exists \rho'\in \mathcal{S}$ such that $\Tr(\pi_j \rho')=0$, \item \textit{Antidistinguishable} (\textbf{A}) if there exists a PVM $\{\pi_i\}_{i=1}^N$ such that, $\Tr \left( \pi_i \rho_i \right) = 0$ for all $i=1,...,N$, \item \textit{Strongly Antidistinguishable} (\textbf{SA}) if there exists a PVM $\{\pi_j\}_j$ that (1)~weakly antidistinguishes $\mathcal{S}$ and (2)~for each $\rho_i$ there exists a $\pi_i$ such that $\Tr \left( \pi_i \rho_i \right) = 0$ and $\Tr \left( \pi_i \rho_j \right) \neq 0$ for all $i\neq j$. \end{enumerate} \end{definition} When a measurement is performed on an unknown state from a set resulting in a specific measurement outcome, any state(s) within that set that is orthogonal to the projector associated with the outcome can be excluded as the initial state.
 Thus we say that the particular outcome \emph{excludes} the state(s).
-A set of states is weakly antidistinguishable, if there exists a measurement -- which we call a \emph{weakly antidistinguishing measurement} (\textbf{WA-PVM}) -- where every outcome excludes at least one state from the set.
-Antidistinguishability of a set of states is a stronger criteria as it requires that there exist a measurement -- which we call an \emph{antidistinguishing measurement} (\textbf{A-PVM}) -- where the number of outcomes is the same as the number of states in the set, and in addition, each state in the set has at least one outcome that excludes it.
-In order for a set of states to be strongly antidistinguishable, there must exist a measurement -- which we call a \emph{strongly antidistinguishing measurement} (\textbf{SA-PVM}) -- such that, for each state, there exists an outcome that exclusively excludes that state and no other state in the set.
+A set of states is weakly antidistinguishable, if there exists a measurement -- a \emph{weakly antidistinguishing measurement} (\textbf{WA-PVM}) -- where every outcome excludes at least one state from the set.
+Antidistinguishability of a set of states is a stronger criteria as it requires that there exist a measurement -- an \emph{antidistinguishing measurement} (\textbf{A-PVM}) -- where the number of outcomes is the same as the number of states in the set, and in addition, each state in the set has at least one outcome that excludes it.
+In order for a set of states to be strongly antidistinguishable, there must exist a \emph{strongly antidistinguishing measurement} (\textbf{SA-PVM}) such that, for each state, there exists an outcome that exclusively excludes that state and no other state in the set.

 From the definition of \textbf{SA}, one can see that if the PVM $\Pi=\{\pi_j\}_{j=1}^M$ is an \textbf{SA-PVM} for a set $\mathcal{S} = \{\rho_i\}_{i=1}^N$, $M\geq N$.
 It is always possible to combine the PVM elements in $\Pi$ to produce a new \textbf{A-PVM} that has the same cardinality as the set.
 This can be done as follows:\\ Let $\gamma_i=\sum_{\pi_j\in \Pi_i}\pi_j$, where $\Pi_{i}\subset \Pi$ such that $\Tr(\pi_j\rho_i)=0$ and $\Tr(\pi_j\rho_k)\neq 0$ for $k<i$ for all $\pi_j\in \Pi_i$. $\Gamma=\{\gamma_i\}_{i=1}^{N}$ is now an \textbf{A-PVM}, which shows that a strongly antidistinguishable set of states is necessarily antidistinguishable.
 We therefore have the following chain of implications for a set of states: